mezo-org/musd/docs/tests.md

 ## Temporary Variables

-When the state being read from a contract is only being tested once storing it in a temporary variable doesnt improve the readability for the first example below
+When the state being read from a contract is only being tested once storing it in a temporary variable doesn't improve the readability for the first example below

 ```
 const baseRate2 = await contracts.troveManager.baseRate()